ionixjunior/ionixjunior.dev/src/content/en/posts/2019-10-12-duolingo-app-clone-with-xamarin-forms.md

 tags = ["xamarin"]
 +++

-<p class="intro"><span class="dropcap">H</span>ey folks!
+Hey folks!
 How are you doing?
 After a while, here I am writing again!
 But today, there won't be any technical article.
 Instead, I'll share with you a series of live streams I'm doing to develop a Duolingo app clone with Xamarin.Forms.
 Do you interested?
-Then read on to find out more.</p>
+Then read on to find out more.

 Why did I start these live streams?
 Well, recently, I had the opportunity to participate in some live streams on the [Maratona Xamarin do Monkey Nights][maratona-xamarin] (live [developing screens with XAML][live-dev-telas]) and on [Canal dotNET][canal-dotnet] ([Yellow app clone Part I][live-clone-I] and [Part II][live-clone-II]).
 I enjoyed this experience so much that I decided to do my own live streams.